ucozlab/react-redux/guide-2-container-components/README.md

 },
 ```

-At first, it may seem that it's just new syntax sugar and that it only saves some characters, so who cares?
+At first, it may seem that it's just new syntax sugar and that it only saves some characters since we don't have to type the word "function", so who cares?
 But actually, there's a cool feature they have that the old way doesn't.

 The API call is a Promise which has a `.then` method and a callback.
 In the first example, we must bind `this` to `_this` to preserve it for the callback.
 But arrow functions don't use lexical scope which means the `this` keyword inside them is still referencing the outer `this`.
 This means we no longer need to do the `var _this = this` trick.